Gonzalo Celorio

-Gonzalo Edmundo Celorio Blasco (born 25 March 1948) is a Mexican writer, essayist, literary critic and academic.
+Gonzalo Edmundo Celorio Blasco (born 25 March 1948) is a Mexican writer, essayist, literary critic, and academic.
+Since 2019 he has served as the director of the Mexican Academy of Language.
+From 2000 to 2002, he was director of the Economic Cultural Fund.
 He won the Miguel de Cervantes Prize, the most prestigious literary award in the Spanish-speaking world, in 2025.

+He obtained a bachelor's degree in language and literature from the National Autonomous University of Mexico (UNAM), and a doctorate in Ibero-American literature from the same university.

 Biography

 Celorio was born in Mexico City in 1948.
-His family life was narrated in the novels Tres lindas cubanas, published in 2006, where he talks about his mother's family; El metal y la escoria, published in 2014, about his father's family and Los apóstatas, published in 2020, about two of his twelve brothers.
+His paternal grandfather Emeterio Celorio Santoveña immigrated to Mexico from Llanes, Asturias, in 1874 and his maternal grandparents originated from Cuba.
+His family’s life was narrated in the novels Tres lindas cubanas, published in 2006, where he talks about his mother's family; El metal y la escoria, published in 2014, about his father's family and Los apóstatas, published in 2020, about two of his twelve brothers.

 Celorio studied literature and philology at the School of Philosophy and Letters of the Universidad Nacional Autónoma de México (UNAM).
 He was a student of historian Edmundo O'Gorman.
 Between 2000 and 2002 he was the director of the Fondo de Cultura Económica.

 Celorio has written five novels, Amor Propio, a coming-of-age story, Y retiemble en sus centros la Tierra and the Una familia ejemplar trilogy about his family (Tres lindas cubanas, El metal y la escoria and Los apóstatas).